token2/fido2-manage.ps1/README.md

 ### Usage
-You can use the FIDO2 Token Management Tool by either running the `gui.ps1` script directly with PowerShell or with `run.bat`.
-You may need to unblock the .bat file in properties if it is blocked by SmartScreen
-**Note that this tool should be launched as administrator**
+You can use the FIDO2 Token Management Tool by either running the `gui.ps1` script directly with PowerShell or with `run.bat`. **Note that this tool should be launched as administrator**